sabertazimi/awesome-notes/language/verilog/verilogBasicNotes.md

  * @input raddrA read address (No.register) for A out port
  * @input raddrB read address (No.register) for B out port
  * @input waddr write address (No.register) for wdata (in port)
- * @input wdata data to write into regfile
+ * @input wdata data to write into regFile
  * @output regA A port output
  * @output regB B port output
  */
-module regfile
+module regFile
 #(parameter DATA_WIDTH = 32)
 (
     input clk,